-Advisories: Accounting G100 or Accounting G101
+Advisories: ACCT G100 or ACCT G101 This course teaches students to u

 This course teaches students to use QuickBooks for general accounting and reporting purposes, payroll, cash and treasury functions, as well as management of receivables and payables.
 Banking transactions, journal entries, monthly adjustments, and preparation of financial statements will be covered.
 Lecture.
 Optional pass/no pass grade.
 Transferable to CSU.